Columbine effect: Police tactics

 Police departments have reassessed their tactics and have since trained for Columbine-like situations after criticism over the slow response and progress of the SWAT teams during the shooting.
-Sheriff Stone did not seek reelection.
+First responders face numerous challenges when entering situations like this.
+In a similar incident, a Police Department had to deal with over 1500 misleading calls to the dispatch center during the first two hours of the incident, which underscores the difficulties that law enforcement officials face in managing misinformation distractions during active shooter incidents.

+Training has been increased and now includes quick deployment rules while schools are rethinking emergency policies.
+The Pacifica CA Police Department has created a tactical playbook that gives planning and equips responders with strategic direction for coordinating responses between agencies when facing mass violence.

 Police followed a traditional tactic at Columbine: surround the building, set up a perimeter, and contain the damage.
 That approach has been replaced by a tactic known as the Immediate Action Rapid Deployment tactic.
 This tactic calls for a team to advance into the site of any ongoing shooting, but even with just a single officer if more are not available.
 In fact, the majority of active shooters are stopped by a single officer.
 Police officers using this tactic are trained to move toward the sound of gunfire in formation and neutralize the shooter as quickly as possible.
 There has been widespread adoption of high-strength body armor and patrol rifles by police departments across the United States in response to the increased active shooter threat.
 Their goal is to stop the shooter at all costs; they are to walk past wounded victims, as the aim is to prevent the shooter from killing or wounding more.
 Dave Cullen has stated: "The active protocol has proved successful at numerous shootings...At Virginia Tech alone, it probably saved dozens of lives."

+The Russian Prosecutor General's Office actively sought to deter incitement to commit such copycat attacks.
+On 2 February 2022, with immediate effect, the Russian Supreme Court declared the "Columbine" movement as a terrorist group.
+While the motivation for the ruling is unknown, terrorist activity in Russia is punishable by a sentence of life imprisonment.